By Ahmed Tabaqchali, CIO of Asia Frontier Capital (AFC) Iraq Fund.

 Any opinions expressed are those of the author, and do not necessarily reflect the views of Iraq Business News.

-(Source: Central Bank of Iraq, Iraq’s Ministry of Oil, Asia Frontier Capital)
+(Source: Central Bank of Iraq, Asia Frontier Capital, data as March 31st)

 Mr Tabaqchali (@AMTabaqchali) is the CIO of the AFC Iraq Fund, and is an experienced capital markets professional with over 25 years’ experience in US and MENA markets.
 He is a non-resident Fellow at the Institute of Regional and International Studies (IRIS) at the American University of Iraq-Sulaimani (AUIS), and an Adjunct Assistant Professor at AUIS.
 He is a board member of the Credit Bank of Iraq.